Skip to content

 • Client-side hash routing (#/ for index, #/deck/{slug} for deck pages, #/collection/{slug} for collection pages, #/wanted/{slug} for wanted list pages)

-• Navigation bar with “Decks”, “Collections”, and “Wanted Lists” links always visible
+• Navigation bar with “Decks”, “Collections”, and “Wanted” links always visible

 • Page transition animations